romi/romi-robots-docs/docs/Scanner/index.md

     Within the ROMI project, some work packages are oriented towards the development of a plant phenotyping platform adapted to single potted plants.
     To achieve this goal, the team developed a suite of tools presented hereafter.

-1. The user put his/her plant inside the scanner and run **acquisitions**, which returns a set of images per plant.
-2. These images are uploaded to a **central database**.
-3. The user **defines a pipeline** to reconstruct and quantify plants architecture by choosing among a set of predefined methods and algorithms.
-These instructions may be run by a distant server.
-4. Finally the user can access the acquisitions, reconstructions & quantitative data by connecting to a visualization server using his/her computer

 ## Modular architecture
 We aim at making our software architecture modular to make it more flexible and suitable to several applications from the ROMI project when possible.